-- the subscription must have at least one future payment, as there is no need to cancel a subscription that will expire before any future payment is processed.
+- the subscription must have at least one future payment as there is no need to cancel a subscription that will end before any future payment is processed.

 If a subscription has more than one product line item, the customer can remove some or all but one of those items from the subscription.
 This allows customers to remove items they initially subscribed to but no longer wish to receive on each renewal.